KenTauchi/KenTauchi/README.md

 - **Impact:** Increased demand for website creation across Langara College departments
 - [🔗 Live Demo](https://langara-app.ca/)

-## 🌟 Testimonials

-### ⭐ Tyler Yan - Project Manager

-"Ken really stood out on our team for his rapid advancement and eagerness to tackle new challenges.
-He significantly improved our codebase and the overall product.
-Incredibly reliable, Ken was our go-to person when things were on fire."

-### ⭐ Otavio Augusto - Senior Software Developer

-"Ken has an incredible talent for turning every code review and architecture discussion into a learning opportunity.
-His commitment to test-driven development resulted in robust and maintainable code."

-### ⭐ Tomoko Okochi - Project Manager

-"Ken has led the development team by quickly adapting to new technology and offering help anytime.
-He is a fast learner and a great asset to any team."

-### ⭐ Hiteshri Nanda - UI/UX & Visual Designer

-"Ken is someone we can rely on.
-As a designer, I know he will code and deliver any tricky design exactly like the mock-up!"

 ## 📫 Connect with Me

 - LinkedIn: [www.linkedin.com/in/kentauchi](https://www.linkedin.com/in/kentauchi)